Willi Castro Player Props: Twins vs. Rays

 Willi Castro At The Plate

+- Castro has picked up a hit in 23 of 39 games this season, with multiple hits eight times.

-- In 10.5% of his games this season, he has gone deep, and 3.8% of his trips to the plate.
+- Looking at the 39 games he has played this season, he's went deep in four of them (10.3%), and in 3.7% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.